For step-by-step instructions for configuring the Azure-Sumo pipeline, see Collect Logs from Azure Blob Storage.

 - A Service Bus for storing tasks.

 - Three Azure functions—TaskProducer, TaskConsumer, and DLQTaskConsumer—that are responsible for sending monitoring data to Sumo.

 - A storage account to which the Azure functions write their log messages about successful and failed transmissions.

-You download the Sumo-provided ARM template, upload the template to the Azure Portal, set the parameters that identify the URL of your Sumo HTTP source and and the connection string of for the Azure Storage Account (where Azure services export their logs), and deploy the template.
-After deployment, you create an Event Grid subscription with a Azure Storage Account as publisher and the event hub created by the ARM template as the subscriber.
+You download the Sumo-provided ARM template, upload the template to the Azure Portal, set the parameters that identify the URL of your Sumo HTTP source, and the connection string of for the Azure Storage Account (where Azure services export their logs), and deploy the template.
+After deployment, you create an Event Grid subscription with an Azure Storage Account as a publisher and the event hub created by the ARM template as the subscriber.
 You can also specify prefix/suffix filters to filter the events based container name and blob name.
 For more information, see Filtering events in Azure help.
 Then, you can start exporting your monitoring data from the Azure Service to Azure Blob Storage.

 For instructions, see Collect Logs from Azure Blob Storage.